Gaurav122000/Indigo-flight-status/README.md

 I have used AWS S3 to store a few images and videos that I want to access quickly and easily.

-I have also created custom Email templates with the help of plane HTMl and Internal CSS then Passed these templates as a response to the user for notification purposes. and these email templates consist of live dynamic data of flight schedules, airport names, departure/Arrival times and delays, etc...
+I have also created custom Email templates with the help of plane HTMl and Internal CSS then Passed these templates as a response to the user for notification purposes.
+These email templates consist of live dynamic data on flight schedules, airport names, departure/arrival times delays, etc.
 Like these...

 ![Screenshot 2024-07-30 220603](https://github.com/user-attachments/assets/be2b9e90-1a3a-49d4-9c48-a37c84ca0a67)